 1. Requirements Collection and Evaluation

-Once the requirements are collected, the business analyst documents functional and non-functional requirements.
-Functional requirements describe what the system should do, while non-functional requirements outline how the system should perform (like speed and security.)
-This documentation guides the business and IT teams, ensuring everyone is on the same page.
+Once the requirements are collected, the business analyst documents both functional and non-functional requirements.
+Functional requirements describe what the system should do, while non-functional requirements outline how the system should perform (e.g., speed, security, and scalability).
+This detailed documentation serves as a guide for both business and IT teams, ensuring everyone is aligned and clear on the expectations for the project.

 2. Data Collection and Analysis

-Business analysts are deeply involved in collecting and analyzing data from various sources.
-Data analysis is a major focus in a business analyst job profile.
+Business analysts are also deeply involved in collecting and analyzing data from various sources.
+Data analysis is a major focus of the business analyst role.
 For example, if a retail company wants to boost its sales, the analyst job role might involve examining sales data to identify which products are popular during specific times of the year.
-This analysis helps guide marketing strategies, inventory management, and promotional campaigns, all within the scope of a business analyst job definition.
+This analysis helps guide marketing strategies, inventory management, and promotional campaigns, all within the scope of a business analyst job.

 A business analyst uses tools like Microsoft Excel, SQL, and Tableau to gather and process data.
 Excel is great for organizing and manipulating data, while SQL is used for querying databases.
 Tableau with R is excellent for visualizing data, making it easier to understand trends.
 More advanced analysts might also use programming languages like Python for complex data analysis.
 These skills allow a business analyst to convert raw data into actionable insights.
 Taking time to learn Python training course helps you to learn how to write efficient code, analyze data, and enhance problem-solving abilities, which increases technological prowess in the workplace